scalabli/yadig/docs/reqcontext.rst

 Lifetime of the Context
 -----------------------

-When a Flask application begins handling a request, it pushes a request context, which also pushes an :doc:`app context </appcontext>`.
+When a Citus application begins handling a request, it pushes a request context, which also pushes an :doc:`app context </appcontext>`.
 When the request ends it pops the request context then the application context.